Ukraine uses long-range missiles secretly provided by US to hit Russian-held areas, officials say

 Ukrainian officials haven't publicly acknowledged the receipt or use of long-range ATACMS.
 But in thanking Congress for passing the new aid bill Tuesday, Ukrainian President Volodymyr Zelenskyy noted on the social platform X that "Ukraine's long-range capabilities, artillery and air defense are extremely important tools for the quick restoration of a just peace."

-One of the U.S. officials said the Biden administration warned Russia last year that if Moscow acquired and used long-range ballistic missiles in Ukraine, Washington would provide the same capability to Kyiv.
+One U.S. official said the Biden administration warned Russia last year that if Moscow acquired and used long-range ballistic missiles in Ukraine, Washington would provide the same capability to Kyiv.
+The official spoke on condition of anonymity to talk about internal discussions.

 Russia got some of those weapons from North Korea and has used them on the battlefield in Ukraine, said the official, prompting the Biden administration to greenlight the new long-range missiles.